 In the majority of use cases only 1 single sensor is used.

 As you can see in MyVirtualGrasp, Sensors is a list in the interface.
 The first sensor element is listed as Element 0.
 All of the sensor elements will share the same interface, so in the descriptions below, we will focus on the importance of each element for each Sensor.

 AutoSetup will auto-configure a number of controller-related settings and thereyby allow you to quickly switch between different controller inputs, such as UnityXR (e.g. supporting Quest), LeapMotion, Mouse, and others.

-The integer value (0 in the image) relates to the element of the Sensors list that you want to auto-configure.
-In most cases you will have only one avatar in your scene that is controlled by a single sensor, so 0 is the default.
-However, if you use multiple sensor elements, you can also quickly auto-configure them by modifying the integer value.
+The integer value 1 (Sensors–> Size in the image) relates to the number sensor elements (maximum 2) that you want to auto-configure.
+And when there is only one sensor, “Element 0” indicate the first sensor element.
+In most cases you will have only one avatar in your scene that is controlled by a single sensor.
+However, if you want to use multiple sensor elements, you can also modify size of sensors (maximum 2) and auto-configure them respectively.

 For each sensor, you can assign multiple avatars, though in most cases you will have only one avatar per sensor.

 |Model||should be HUMANOID_HAND in most application use cases.
 There could also be robotic hand options, but they will not be discussed here.||All Versions|